CREST Sandpit 2017 – Apply by 4 October

 Academic participants will have their fees covered by their institution as agreed with CREST.

-We have been able to provide a low fee for all non-academic participants due to the generous support of CREST institutions.
+We are able to cover accommodation and catering costs for all non-academic participants due to the generous support of CREST institutions.
 We hope this encourages a wide range of non-academic organisations to apply and participate in this unique experience.

 Am I eligible?